devops329/devops/instruction/syntheticTesting/syntheticTesting.md

 1. Click the `→ Execution` from the left side menu to define the frequency and location where request originate.

    1. Choose the `Probe locations` as **London**, **Seoul**, and **Atlanta**.
-   1. Set the `Frequency` to one minute.
+   1. Set the `Frequency` to two minutes.

    ![Execution step](executionStep.png)